calsuwers/dashboard/README.md

 This repository is a **reproduction of the official California Wastewater Surveillance Dashboard** developed by the California Department of Public Health (CDPH):
 https://skylab.cdph.ca.gov/calwws/

 It is built using **R Shiny**, **Leaflet**, and **Plotly**, and includes interactive views of wastewater data by statewide, region or individual sewershed.
-This project was developed using R version 4.4.2.
+This renv.lock was written using R version 4.5.2.
 It should also work with newer versions of R, but if you encounter issues during `renv::restore()`, please try using the same R version or check package compatibility.

 ---